FastCopyLab/FastCopy/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

+**Command line options and various settings** Describes command line options and settings that have been changed from the standard.

 **Version/Environment**
- - IP Messenger version (principle, latest ver) :
+ - FastCopy ver (principle, latest ver) :
  - OS ver:

 **Screenshots**